 A preliminary hearing is a legal process to challenge the state's case for your prosecution.
 A preliminary hearing is intended to protect people from unsupported criminal charges.
 If you are charged with a felony crime in Colorado, you can request a preliminary hearing to determine if there is probable cause to hold the case over for prosecution.
-Not all defendants are entitled to a preliminary hearing, and the preliminary hearing must be requested within 7 days of their first appearance in court.
+Not all defendants are entitled to a preliminary hearing, and the preliminary hearing must be requested within 7 days of their arraignment hearing (the first appearance in court).

 In this article, our Colorado criminal defense lawyers will address: